Oven-Baked Meatballs With a Golden Crust (No Frying, No Splatter, All the Good Stuff)

 • Marinara sauce: store-bought or homemade

-• Cooked pasta: spaghetti, rigatoni, or whatever’s lurking in the pantry
+• Cooked pasta: spaghetti, rigatoni, or anything hiding at the back of the cupboard

 • More parmesan + basil: because you’re not a minimalist tonight